Today I’m going to help you understand the key to the perfect photo shoot…

 - Make sure you know the pricing structure and can afford any extra images.
 You don’t want to be disappointed by not being able to buy the ones you love.

-- If you are self-conscious, I would suggest steering clear of studios where you are in a confined space and being told how to pose
+- If you are self-conscious, I suggest a shoot where you’re not confined to space or being told how to pose.

 If you are interested in a photo shoot with Wildgoose Photographics please feel free to contact me for more details.